edumserrano/playwright-adventures/demos/docker/README.md

 - [PowerShell, NPM Scripts, and Silently Dropped Arguments](https://www.lloydatkinson.net/posts/2022/powershell-npm-scripts-and-silently-dropped-arguments/).
 - [[BUG] Arguments are not correctly passed from CLI to npm script (npm 7, Windows, Powershell) #3136](https://github.com/npm/cli/issues/3136#issuecomment-948544220)

+## Bonus: Cleanup Playwright stale screenshots

+The [Cleanup Playwright stale screenshots](/demos/stale-screenshots-cleanup/README.md) demo shows how you can detect and remove stale Playwright screenshots.
+For a better understanding of why you'd want to do this or details on the implementation of the cleanup process checkout the README for that demo.

+[This PR](https://github.com/edumserrano/playwright-adventures/pull/263) shows the changes required to integrate the solution from the `Cleanup Playwright stale screenshots` demo to a Playwright setup running in Docker.

+You can end up with stale screenshots in many ways, such as by changing a test name or deleting a test.
+As the number of tests grows and you update your tests it could become problematic to have many stale screenshots hanging around.
+The video below shows how the `npm run test:clean-screenshots` added to this demo detects and deletes stale screenshots.
+The video will:

+1. Create stale snapshots by commenting out a test to simulate a test deletion.
+2. Run the `npm run test:clean-screenshots` npm command with the `dryRun` flag to identify stale screenshots but NOT delete them.
+This is useful if you want a chance to review what was identified as a stale screenshot before deleting.
+3. Run the `npm run test:clean-screenshots` npm command without the `dryRun` flag which will identify and delete the stale screenshots.
+4. Run the `npm run test:clean-screenshots` npm command again to show that now there aren't any stale screenshots.

+> [!NOTE]
+>
+> The [clean-stale-screenshots.ps1](/demos/docker/npm-pwsh-scripts/clean-stale-screenshots.ps1) pwsh script added to this demo is almost an exact copy of the one used in the `Cleanup Playwright stale screenshots` demo.
+The main difference is that the instruction to run the Playwright tests was changed to use the `npm test` command from this demo which will run the tests in Docker.
+>
+> You can diff the [/demos/docker/npm-pwsh-scripts/clean-stale-screenshots.ps1](/demos/docker/npm-pwsh-scripts/clean-stale-screenshots.ps1) with [/demos/stale-screenshots-cleanup/npm-pwsh-scripts/clean-stale-screenshots.ps1](/demos/stale-screenshots-cleanup/npm-pwsh-scripts/clean-stale-screenshots.ps1) to easily identify the small difference.
+>

 ## Bonus: Visual Studio Code integration